JR15 Failure to offer a UC ‘new claim advance’ – refugee(last updated May 2021) See below note on new claim advances.

 JR57 Refusal to accept retrospective tax credit claim following grant of refugee status (Letter removed.
-CPAG are looking for clients, see below.)
+Please refer to the CPAG test cases page and see more information below.)

 REFUGEE RETROSPECTIVE TAX CREDIT CLAIMS